6 cucumber companion plants and what you should avoid

 Radishes thrive in loose soil with a pH range between 5.5 and 7.0, they embody adaptability and zest.
 Full sunlight and consistent moisture nurture their rapid growth and vibrant foliage.
 Radishes provide invaluable benefits to neighboring plants by breaking up compacted soil, improving soil aeration, and suppressing pest populations.

-Planting these plants next to cucumber have huge negative effects on the development of your plant.
+Planting these plants next to cucumber has a huge negative effect on the development of your plant.
 Growing enemy plants can appeal detrimental insects, change the taste of the grown plant and even consuming all of the nutrients and water from your cucumber.
 Because of these negative effects, we don’t recomment growing the plants below next to your cucumber.

 Common sage